jorgefl8/Gastronify/README.md

     - See [react-native doc](https://reactnative.dev/docs/getting-started) for usable components.
     - See [expo doc](https://docs.expo.dev/) for usable components.
     - For animations see [react-native-animatable](https://www.npmjs.com/package/react-native-animatable)
+    - Using Firebase as a persistance data base

 - **STEPS FOR USING**:
     1. Run the command `npm install`.